 Round robin scheduling is a preemptive version of first-come, first-served scheduling.
 Processes are dispatched in a first-in-first-out sequence but each process is allowed to run for only a limited amount of time.
 This time interval is known as a time-slice or quantum.
-If a process does not complete or get blocked because of an I/O operation within the time slice, the time slice expires and the process is preempted. process gets blocked because of an I/O operation), it is then preempted.
-This preempted process is placed at the back of the run queue where it must wait for the processes that were already on the list to cycle through the CPU.
+If a process does not complete or get blocked because of an I/O operation within the time slice, the time slice expires and the process is preempted.
+This preempted process is placed at the back of the run queue where it must wait for all the processes that were already in the queue to cycle through the CPU.

 With round robin scheduling, interactive performance depends on the length of the quantum and the number of processes in the run queue.
 A very long quantum makes the algorithm behave very much like first come, first served scheduling since it’s very likely that a process with block or complete before the time slice is up.
 A small quantum lets the system cycle through processes quickly.
 This is wonderful for interactive processes.
 Unfortunately, there is an overhead to context switching and having to do so frequently increases the percentage of system time that is used on context switching rather than real work.

 Advantage: Round robin scheduling is fair in that every process gets an equal share of the CPU.
 It is easy to implement and, if we know the number of processes on the run queue, we can know the worst-case response time for a process.

 Disadvantage: Giving every process an equal share of the CPU is not always a good idea.
 For instance, highly interactive processes will get scheduled no more frequently than CPU-bound processes.